CenturyLinkCloud/PublicKB/Blueprints/blueprint-package-manifest-builder-wizard.md

 Click the "Export Bash Template" button to access a bash shell script template customized to use the parameters defined in your project.
 6. Export PowerShell Script Template
 ![](../images/blueprint-package-manifest-wizard-7.png)
-Click the "Export Bash Template" button to access a bash shell script template customized to use the parameters defined in your project.
+Click the "Export PowerShell Template" button to access a PowerShell shell script template customized to use the parameters defined in your project.